Blog

 Consider a cause

 Consumers continue to have elevated expectations that companies will do the right thing.
 Demonstrating that you are embracing a corporate cause strengthens your brand internally as well.
-The unrest witnessed in 2020 prompted cultural conversations, largely about equity and access.
+The unrest witnessed in 2020 prompted conversations, largely about access.
 How can your brand engage in these conversations in an authentic, impactful way?
 Here’s our example: Through our corporate community outreach program, Moore Impact, our entire company occasionally shuts down to serve in our local markets.
 In 2020, we made a commitment to fight childhood hunger, donating 20,000 meals to food insecure families across the United States and in Florida’s poorest zip code just miles from our headquarters.

 From child well-being, hunger and homelessness or environmental, there are issues for every passion.
 For example, if you’re considering an environmental cause, look at innovative approaches like this one from the Colorado-based New Belgium brewing company.
 While brewing beer has environmental downsides, they counter them by being the first brewery to join Ceres’ Business for Innovative Climate & Energy Policy coalition (and buying bicycles to help employees get around their 50-acre site), leading to Certified B Corporation status.
 IKEA recently pledged an additional $1.4 billion to sustainability efforts, but they also made a move customers would be sure to notice: introducing vegan versions of their famous meatballs to stores nationwide.
 McKinsey & Company notes that nations including the United States are using economic recovery plans to push through environmental policy priorities, and opportunities may land in the laps of companies that prove themselves to be caring and competent.